justintoo/blog.justintoo.com/_drafts/2017-02-02-startchurch-conference-boston.md

 16. How do you opt out of self-employment tax?

 17. How do you create agreement to be sent by church as guest speaker?

+18. Hotel room reimbursement - board resolution?

+19. Donated services and rent are not deductible - they must write a church back to the church.

 ----
 Paying $1,668.58 more and only getting 2 resources.